This is a list of names in which the origin is Biblical Hebrew. Classical Hebrew was the Semiticlanguage spoken by the ancient Israelites.

 ZachariahmEnglish, Biblical Variant of Zechariah.
 This spelling is used in the King James Version of the Old Testament to refer to one of the kings of Israel (called Zechariah in other versions).

 ZachariasmBiblical, Biblical Greek, Greek Greek form of Zechariah.
-This form of the name is used in most English versions of the New Testament to refer to the father of John the Baptist.
+This form of the name is used in most English translations of the New Testament to refer to the father of John the Baptist.
 It was also borne by an 8th-century pope (called Zachary in English).

 ZacharymEnglish, Biblical Usual English form of Zacharias, used in some English versions of the New Testament.
 This form has been in use since the Middle Ages, though it did not become common until after the Protestant Reformation.
 It was borne by American military commander and president Zachary Taylor (1784-1850).

-ZebidahfBiblical Derived from Hebrew זָבַד (zavad) meaning "to give".
+ZebidahfBiblical Derived from Hebrew זָבַד (zavaḏ) meaning "to give".
 In the Old Testament she is a wife of King Josiah of Judah and the mother of Jehoiakim.
 Her name is spelled as Zebudah in some translations.

 ZebudahfBiblical Variant of Zebidah found in some versions of the Old Testament (including the King James Version).

-ZebulunmBiblical From Hebrew זְבוּל (zevul) meaning "exalted house".
+ZebulunmBiblical Derived from Hebrew זְבוּל (zevul) meaning "exalted house".
 In the Old Testament Zebulun is the tenth son of Jacob (his sixth son by Leah) and the ancestor of one of the twelve tribes of Israel.
 Genesis 30:20 connects the name to the related verb זָבַל (zaval), translated as "exalt, honour" or "dwell with" in different versions of the Bible, when Leah says my husband will exalt/dwell with me.

 ZerahmBiblical Means "dawning, shining" in Hebrew.
 This is the name of a son of Judah and the twin of Perez in the Old Testament.